blkph0x/SSLCheck/README.md

 # SSLCheck
 Just a tool to help automate work tasks

+v4: Main project, all seems to be working ok now and using Mozilla intermediate standard for checks.

 V2: SSL cipher suites only

 V3: All sslyze checks (outputs a little wonky but works needs more context and better template..)